St. Maria Goretti High School: History

 The school was originally the upper school for St. Mary's Catholic School, currently a K-8 day school located in downtown Hagerstown.
 From 1933 to 1955 the school was known as St. Mary's High School.
 In 1957, the upper school was relocated to a new campus in Hagerstown's North End and was renamed St. Maria Goretti High School in honor of the Italian saint Maria Goretti, who "lost her life at the age of 11 in order to protect her purity".
 The campus sits adjacent to St. Ann Roman Catholic Church.

 For much of the school's history, its faculty and administration was composed partly of members of the School Sisters of Notre Dame.
 However, in the 1980s and 1990s the high school grew increasingly reliant on lay faculty.
 Currently, the faculty and administration are entirely from the laity, though the school continues to have a chaplain.

-Goretti has approximately 225 pupils.
+In September 2023, it was announced that the school could shut down in the absence of funding from the Archdiocese of Baltimore which is filing for bankruptcy.
+The Archdiocese of Baltimore had provided the school with 8.5 million dollars in the decade prior to 2023.
+Over the same time period, enrollment had declined 33% from its peak of 219 during the 2017-2018 school year.
+Enrollment for the 2023-2024 school year sat at 147.
+The school created an independent committee to explore the schools options.
+The schools lease at its Crestwood Academic Campus expires July 31, 2024.
+The former campus cannot be used due to being on a floodplain.